vkbo/OsirisAnalysis/Readme.txt

      + TM (Track Time):    A tool to plot time evolution of a number of key parameters.
 Replaces the "Time Tools" tab.
      + LN (Lineout Tools): A tool to look at lineouts of various density type plots.
      + PS (Phase Space):   A tool to analyse emittance of a given beam.
-  - Field class now also calculates potential using the simulation moving frame velocities in units of beta.
-The class OsirisConfig will evaluate the emf reports to determine which potentials can be calculated, and the GUI will offer a list based on this for the field density plot.
+  - Field class now also calculates wakefields using the simulation moving frame velocities in units of beta.
+The class OsirisConfig will evaluate the emf reports to determine which wakefields can be calculated, and the GUI will offer a list based on this for the field density plot.

   Version 1.4.2